theQRL/zond-package/README.md

 # Each EL/CL/VC item can provide the same parameters as a standard participant
 participants_matrix: {}
   # el:
-  #   - el_type: geth
+  #   - el_type: gzond
-  #   - el_type: besu
+  #   - el_type: gzond
   # cl:
-  #   - cl_type: prysm
+  #   - cl_type: qrysm
-  #   - cl_type: lighthouse
+  #   - cl_type: qrysm
   # vc:
-  #   - vc_type: prysm
+  #   - vc_type: qrysm
-  #   - vc_type: lighthouse
+  #   - vc_type: qrysm

 # Default configuration parameters for the network
 network_params:
   # Network name, used to enable syncing of alternative networks
   # Defaults to "kurtosis"
-  # You can sync any public network by setting this to the network name (e.g. "mainnet", "sepolia", "holesky")
+  # You can sync any public network by setting this to the network name (e.g. "mainnet", "sepolia")
-  # You can sync any devnet by setting this to the network name (e.g. "dencun-devnet-12", "verkle-gen-devnet-2")
+  # You can sync any devnet by setting this to the network name (e.g. "dencun-devnet-12")
   network: "kurtosis"

   # The network ID of the network.
   network_id: "3151908"

-  # The address of the staking contract address on the Eth1 chain
+  # The address of the staking contract address
-  deposit_contract_address: "0x4242424242424242424242424242424242424242"
+  deposit_contract_address: "Z4242424242424242424242424242424242424242"

   # Number of seconds per slot on the Beacon chain
-  seconds_per_slot: 12
+  seconds_per_slot: 60

   # The number of validator keys that each CL validator node should get
   num_validator_keys_per_node: 64